Nicolas Sarkozy: Military intervention in Libya

 Muammar Gaddafi's official visit to Nicolas Sarkozy in December 2007 triggered a strong wave of protests against the President in France.

-In March 2011, after having been criticized for his unwillingness to support the Egyptian and Tunisian revolutions, and persuaded by the philosopher Bernard-Henri Levy to have France actively engage against the forces of the Libyan leader, Muammar Gaddafi, Nicolas Sarkozy was amongst the first Heads of State to demand the resignation of Gaddafi and his government, which was then fighting a civil war in Libya.
-On 10 March 2011, Nicolas Sarkozy welcomed to the Elysee Palace, three emissaries from the Libyan National Transitional Council (NTC), brought to him by Bernard-Henri Levy who mediated at the meeting.
-Nicolas Sarkozy promised them a no-fly zone would be imposed on Gaddafi's aeroplanes.
+In March 2011, after having been criticized for his unwillingness to support the Egyptian and Tunisian revolutions, and persuaded by the philosopher Bernard-Henri Levy to have France actively engage against the forces of the Libyan leader, Muammar Gaddafi, Sarkozy was amongst the first Heads of State to demand the resignation of Gaddafi and his government, which was then fighting a civil war in Libya.
+On 10 March 2011, Sarkozy welcomed to the Elysée Palace three emissaries from the Libyan National Transitional Council (NTC), brought to him by Bernard-Henri Levy, who mediated at the meeting.
+Sarkozy promised them that a no-fly zone would be imposed on Gaddafi's aeroplanes.
 He also promised them French military assistance.
 On 17 March 2011, at the behest of France, resolution 1973 was adopted by the Security Council of the United Nations, permitting the creation of a "no fly" zone over Libya, and for the undertaking of "necessary measures" for the protection of the country's civilian population.

-On 19 March 2011, Nicolas Sarkozy officially announced the beginning of a military intervention in Libya, with France's participation.
-These actions of Nicolas Sarkozy were favorably received by the majority of the French political class and public opinion.
+On 19 March 2011, Sarkozy officially announced the beginning of a military intervention in Libya, with France's participation.
+These actions of Sarkozy were favorably received by the majority of the French political class and public opinion.

 In 2016, the Foreign Affairs Committee of the British Parliament published a report stating that the military intervention "was based on erroneous assumptions" that the threat of a massacre of civilian populations has been "overvalued" and that the coalition "Has not verified the real threat to civilians"; He also believes that the true motivations of Nicolas Sarkozy were to serve French interests and to "improve his political situation in France".